GENERAL

 G10.
 Is there a way to share my calculations and/or programs with other i41CX+ users?

-To email a program, tap the "Save Data" button near the bottom left corner of the back view of the calculator, scroll to the program that you wish to email, and press the Mail button.
-To email data registers or flags, swipe the ED keyboard area of the back view of the calculator until you reach the appropriate table and then click the Mail icon at the top left of the table.
-To email other data types, use the appropriate function such as MAILA to mail the Alpha register contents, MAILPRT to mail the printout in text format, etc. Please see the Quick Reference Guide for the available mail functions.
+To email a program, tap the "Save" button near the bottom left corner of the back view of the calculator, scroll to the program that you wish to email, and press the Mail button.
+To email data registers or flags, swipe inside the orange frame of the back view of the calculator until you reach the appropriate table and then click the Mail icon at the top left of the table.

 Alternatively, you can place the files on a web server and the recipient can download them into their copy of i41CX+ using the "Download from URL..." feature.